How To Prevent My Dog From Urinating In The House

 For it to be most effective, sterilise your pet at a young age (less than a year or year and a half).
 A dog that is sterilised whilst very young before reaching sexual maturity will have no hormones so won't experience arousal and you won't see this territory marking behaviour.
 If your dog is an adult and marks their territory, sterilisation is not 100% effective, and you'll need to talk to your vet to see what you can do about it.

-If you'd like to read similar articles to How To Prevent My Dog From Urinating In The House, we recommend you browse around our Pets category.
+If you want to read similar articles to How To Prevent My Dog From Urinating In The House, we recommend you visit our Pets category.